 Despite the turmoil, the ELN has been displaying more sophisticated criminal tactics, and their capacity to traffic drugs internationally may also have grown.
 The largest ever seizure of ELN-owned cocaine was made only days before the peace negotiations were scheduled to start, in early 2017.
 And this week, Colombia’s first-ever electric narco-submarine was discovered by authorities with a capacity to traffic four metric tons of cocaine.
 It allegedly belonged to one of the ELN’s most powerful and least loyal blocs, based on the Pacific coast.

 The first electric submarine to be found in Colombia.
 C/o Colombian armed forces

 Given this scenario, a truly successful ELN demobilization seems virtually out of the question.
 The volatility of today’s situation speaks to the ELN’s inability to rally its troops at this critical time, and to the disinterest of the rank-and-file in achieving peace.
 Indeed, InSight Crime field research has identified several potential “loose cannon” factions within the ELN.
 These threaten to disobey orders from above and potentially to dissent if a peace deal is ever reached.

-InSight Crime’s Roadmap to Lasting Peace team contributed to this report and provided the research for the graphic.
+InSight Crime’s Colombia Investigative Team contributed to this report and provided the research for the graphic.